easytarget/microPyEZfonts/README.md

 This is a *limited* subset of the `U8G2` fonts, many of the fonts available there are in an older version of `.bdf` font file format that is not supported by the converter tool.
 Others have unclear or burdonsome licence restrictions :innocent:

-The selection provided here covers the devault U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
+The selection provided here covers the default U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
 There are some symbol and icon fonts but I wish the selction was better, sorry

 # Drivers
 The font writer should work with all displays that have a MicroPython framebuffer compatible driver